Legal Information

 Simplicity has the following control functions:

-– Risk Manager (Simon Hansen)
+– Risk Manager (Johan Rönliden)

 – Compliance (Björn Wendleby, Harvest Advokatbyrå AB)